Hasselblad 907X & X1D: XCD vs HC Lenses

 Now – with all that said, there are two Hasselblad systems that can accept the same lenses.
 The X1D-II and 907X/50C-II can both accept the native XCD lenses, but also via adaptation can accept Hasselblad HC/HCD lenses, Hasselblad V series lenses, and Hasselblad Xpan lenses.
 Today we are just going to focus on a few lenses in the XCD and HC/HCD families, namely the 80mm/1.9 XCD vs the 80mm/2.8 HC, and the 21mm/4 XCD vs the 24mm/4.8 HCD lenses.

-These 2 lenses were relatively close.
+These 2 lenses, the Hasselblad 21mm XCD & the Hasselblad 24mm HCD, the were relatively close.
 But there’s a slight edge to the 21mm XCD lens.
 It also produces a bit warmer image.
 The corners and edges also appeared comparatively similar.

 This result surprised me a bit with the degree of improvement with the 80mm/1.9 XCD lens over the 80mm/2.8 HC lens at f/2.8.
 That slightly warmer tone seems to come though again with the XCD lens, or perhaps there’s a hair more saturation – something, but the XCD lens seems to produce a bit more green color from this leaf, which almost appears neutral with the HC lens, on this very overcast day.